 The media box updates every time you turn the page, disappearing if there is no track associated with the current score or bookmark, so you don't have to spend time looking through your audio library every time you want to listen to it-just press play.

-If you need to, you can tap on the album artwork to shrink the box down so it's out of the way.
+If multiple tracks are associated with the current score, swipe left and right to move between them.
+You can also tap on the album artwork to shrink the media box down so it's out of the way.
 Tap it again to restore it to full size.

 Tip: If you'd like to loop a portion of the song, just tap on the repeat symbol and drag the handles left and right to set the loop time.
+You can also lock a track, preventing you from accidentally flipping to the next or previous score as long as the track is still playing.